Aries-iai/TT3D/README.md

-This repo is the official implementation for "Towards Transferable Targeted 3D Adversarial Attack in the Physical World" (CVPR, 2024)
+This repository is the official implementation for "Towards Transferable Targeted 3D Adversarial Attack in the Physical World" (CVPR, 2024).
+We design a novel framework named **TT3D** that could rapidly reconstruct from few multi-view images into **T**ransferable **T**argeted **3D** textured meshes.

 <div align="center">
 <img src="asserts/framework_tt3d.png" width="100%">